Pairin/Fullstack-Code-Challenge/README.md

  - Create an API endpoint to CRUD different color choices instead of the hard-coded choices provided.
  - Allow storing the canvas image in different file formats.
- - Add ability to draw your own image on the canvas with mouse events.
+ - Add the ability to draw your own image on the canvas with mouse events.
+Save on each stroke and add an "undo" (ctrl + z) functionality.
+ - Dockerize the react app and rails app
+ -

 ## Evaluation Criteria
  - Logic